MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

 <a name="Exercise2"></a>
 ## Exercise 2: Create a shared-access signature token ##

 Applications, devices, or gateways can send events to event hubs using the [Azure Event Hubs REST API](https://msdn.microsoft.com/en-us/library/azure/Dn790674.aspx).
-Each request transmitted via this API must include a valid [shared-access signature (SAS)](https://azure.microsoft.com/en-us/documentation/articles/service-bus-shared-access-signature-authentication/) token in the Authorization header.
+Each request transmitted via this API must include a valid [shared-access signature (SAS)](https://azure.microsoft.com/en-us/documentation/articles/service-bus-shared-access-signature-authentication/) token in the HTTP Authorization header.
 SAS tokens are generated from the event hub's URL and the primary key associated with the policy used to communicate with the event hub — in this case, the policy named "SendPolicy" that you created in the previous exercise.

 In this exercise, you will generate a shared-access signature token for the event hub created in [Exercise 1](#Exercise1) and copy it, along with the event hub URL, into a Node.js application that will be used to send events to the event hub in Exercise 3.

 1. Neither the Classic Portal nor the Azure Portal currently provides an interface for generating SAS tokens.
 Therefore, you will generate a token using a Node.js utility named sas.js provided with this lab.
-Begin by opening a terminal window.
+Begin by opening a command-line interface — for example, a Bash, Terminal, or Command Prompt window.

-1. Verify that Node.js is installed on your computer by executing the following command:
+1. Find out whether Node.js is installed on your computer by executing the following command at the command prompt:

 	<pre>
 	node -v
 	</pre>

 	If Node.js is installed, you'll see the Node.js version number.
+In that's case, skip the next step and **go straight to Step 4**.

-If you don't see a version number, or if the **node** command didn't run at all, then you need to install Node.js.
-You'll find detailed instructions for installing it in Exercise 2 of the lab entitled "Azure Storage and the Azure CLI." **If you don't already have Node.js installed, install it now**.
+1. If you don't see a version number, or if the **node** command didn't run at all, then you need to install Node.js.
+To install Node.js on Windows or OS X, visit the [Node.js Web site](http://nodejs.org) and follow the instructions there for downloading and installing Node.js.

-	> You already have Node.js installed if you completed the **Azure Storage and the Azure CLI** lab because the Azure CLI requires Node.js.
+	Installing Node.js on Linux is more challenging because how you do it depends on which distribution and version of Linux you're running.
+Navigate to [https://nodejs.org/en/download/package-manager/](https://nodejs.org/en/download/package-manager/) and you'll find an article on the Node.js Web site that offers helpful instructions for many Linux distributions.

 1. At the command prompt, navigate to this lab's "resources" directory.
 Then execute the following command: